-Red lens flashlights makes it easier for your eyes to adjust quickly to the darkness.
-This is what you’ll need to light your path or read your stargazing guides.
+A red lens flashlight helps to make it easier for your eyes to adjust quickly to the darkness.
+This important stargazing tool is what you’ll need to light your path or read your stargazing guides.

-They have enjoyed giving free presentations to FMCA, Escapees, Xscapers, and Full-time RV Families.
-While their first love has been presenting at National Parks, they can also give presentations at State and private parks, schools, churches, and businesses.
-They really enjoy meeting other RVers along their route and sharing a dark sky location.
-Check out their itinerary!
+While their first love has been presenting at National Parks, they also enjoy giving presentations at State and private parks, schools, churches, and businesses.
+They really enjoy meeting other RV travelers along their route and sharing a dark sky camping locations.

 While that’s a lot of information to process, now you know where to look to enjoy dark sky camping in the U.S. And when you do, look up!
 You may find your own star to make a thousand wishes.